Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

 `send(self, content: Any)`
 - **Parmeters**:
-    - (`Any`) Any object that can be serialized into a JSON string.
+    - content (`Any`): Any object that can be serialized into a JSON string.
 - **Retuns**: None

     This function is responsible for sending data to the server.
 It serializes the content into a JSON string, encodes it into bytes, and sends it over the WebSocket connection.

 `connect(self, db2_server: DaemonServer) -> Dict[Any, Any]`
 - **Parmeters**:
-    - (`DaemonServer`) A dictionary-like object containing the connection information for the DB2 server.
+    - db2_server (`DaemonServer`): A dictionary-like object containing the connection information for the DB2 server.
 Here is a sample definition of the `DaemonServer` class:
     ```python
     @dataclass
     class DaemonServer: